 Yes.
 The company is required to provide parties to the hearing with a copy of its application, including any supporting information relevant to the hearing.
 PUB staff may assist interveners in collecting relevant information from the applicant if needed.

-The rules governing the practice of a Board hearing are outlined in the rules_pandp_mar07.pdf.
+The rules governing the practice of a Board hearing are outlined in the rules of policy and procedure.
 This document should be consulted by all hearing participants before proceedings commence.

 Every case is different.
 Hearings may last anywhere from one day to several weeks, depending on the application and the complexity of issues being considered by the Board.

 - Do I have to be there for the whole hearing?